cloner174/linear_regression/README.md

 This repository contains Python scripts for implementing different regression models on various datasets, providing insights into model accuracy through visualizations and numerical outputs.
 Repository Structure

     data/: Folder containing datasets.
-By default, the scripts are adapted for the car data file, but other datasets in this folder can be used.
+By default, the scripts are adapted for the car data file, But other datasets in this folder can be used.

     index1.py: Python script for implementing regression on the chosen dataset.